 London is now in Step 3 of the Provincial Roadmap to Reopen.
 In alignment with Step 3, the City of London has expanded additional in-person City services in accordance with the new regulations.

 You can reach the Mayor's Office by emailing email@example.com or calling 519-661-4920.

 Mayor Ed Holder was sworn in as London’s 64th Mayor on December 1, 2018.
-Prior to being elected to City Council, Ed served as Member of Parliament for London West from 2008 to 2015 and Federal Minister of Science and Technology from 2014 to 2015.
+Prior to being elected to City Council, Ed served as Member of Parliament for London West from 2008 to 2015 and Federal Minister of Science and Technology.

 Ed currently sits on the Strategic Priorities and Policy Committee, the London Police Board, the London Economic Development Corporation Board, the London Convention Centre Board and the Western University Board of Governors.

-Ed studied at the University of Western Ontario, where he earned a Bachelor of Arts degree.
-He worked many years in the insurance industry, and was the founder of Ontario West Insurance in 1981, which merged in 1991 to Stevenson & Hunt Insurance Brokers.
-Remaining in the insurance industry, he ultimately served as President of Stevenson and Hunt until 2008.
-During that time, the Company experienced record growth and the number of employees grew four-fold.
-Other notable business accomplishments include being founder of the Directors Club of London, a business networking group; serving as President of the London Chamber of Commerce, President of the London Club, and Chair of the London Convention Centre.
+Ed studied at Western University, where he earned a Bachelor of Arts degree in Philosophy.
+He worked many years in the insurance industry, and served as President of Stevenson and Hunt Insurance.
+Other notable business accomplishments include being founder of the Directors Club of London, serving as President of the London Chamber of Commerce, President of the London Club, and Chair of the London Convention Centre.
 He has also served as a member of Western University’s Board of Governors and Senate.

 State of the City - Mayor Ed Holder - February 16, 2021